 Lung cancer is the leading cause of cancer death in both men and women in the United States.
 The number of people who die from lung cancer each year has risen over the past 25 years and is greater than the number of people who die from breast cancer, prostate cancer, and colorectal cancer combined.
 Several factors increase the risk of lung cancer, but the most important risk factor is cigarette smoking.

 This topic review discusses ways to prevent lung cancer and discusses the benefits and risks of screening for lung cancer.
 Other topics about lung cancer are available separately.
 (See "Patient education: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)" and "Patient education: Non-small cell lung cancer treatment; stage I to III cancer (Beyond the Basics)" and "Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)" and "Patient education: Small cell lung cancer treatment (Beyond the Basics)".)

 PREVENTING LUNG CANCER

 Cigarette smoking is responsible for almost 90 percent of cases of lung cancer.
 Exposure to certain substances, such as asbestos, has also been linked to the development of lung cancer.
-Exposure to secondhand smoke and other environmental factors such as radon and asbestos also increase the risk of lung cancer.
+Exposure to secondhand smoke and other environmental factors such as radon also increase the risk of lung cancer.